 Creditors are provided with the same documents required for an insolvency proceeding, which include, inter alia:

-The guiding principles set forth in Ministers’ Resolution 43/2011 concerning co-ordination and disclosure duties imposed on creditors are applicable in the context of the negotiation of a PER.
+The guiding principles set forth in Ministers’ Resolution 43/2011 concerning co-ordination and disclosure duties imposed on creditors are applicable in the context of the negotiation of both a PER or a PEVE.

 Cramming-Down of Dissenting Creditors

 Claims of dissenting creditors may be modified without their consent if the recovery plan is approved by the required majority and ratified by the court.

 Dissenting creditors may oppose such ratification by showing that creditors were not treated equally or were left in a position worse than they would have been in in an insolvency scenario.

 Credits may be traded during the PER.